-- State statute permits the city to sell / lease concessions or privileges for amusements, stores, gas stations and other concerns consistent with the operation of a public park. - Example: The Austin Parks and Recreation Department has new application and use concession fees for Swim, Yoga, Martial Arts instructors, personal fitness trainers, triathlon trainers, dog trainers, paddle boarding and other vendors etc.
+- State statute permits the city to sell / lease concessions or privileges for amusements, stores, gas stations and other concerns consistent with the operation of a public park. - Example: A parks department may have concession fees for Swim, Yoga, Martial Arts instructors, personal fitness trainers, triathlon trainers, dog trainers, paddle boarding and other vendors etc.